CANDELbio/mantis-viewer/populations.md

 ---
 layout: default
 nav_order: 5
-title: Populations and Regions of Interest
+title: Populations and Selected Regions
 permalink: /populations/
 ---

-# Overview
+## Overview

+Mantis Viewer allows users to select and store populations for further analysis.
 There are two ways to select populations in Mantis.

 On the image: